 Here are some ideas:

-If your fitness/movement patterns are stagnant or you’re dealing with body aches and pains, a functional movement class might be a great idea.
+If your fitness/movement patterns are stagnant or you’re dealing with body aches and pains, a functional movement class or a month of sessions with a body workers might be a great idea.

-If you’ve been noticing that you’re being triggered or stressed more than you think is normal, it may be time to do some growth work and look at the programmed beliefs and limitations that impact your relationship with life.
+If you’ve been noticing that you’re being triggered or stressed more than you think is normal, it may be time to take on an EFT Personal Peace Procedure or some other growth work and look at the programmed beliefs and limitations that impact your relationship with life.

 If your energy has been low, you’re struggling with chronic health problems or your digestion is off, it may be time for a strict gluten, dairy and sugar free health reset and gut-healing protocol and then learn simple strategies to eat well with minimal effort going forward.

-If you feel like your career or business isn’t giving you the fulfillment and excitement you crave, it may be time to re-think your professional life and talk to a career counsellor or create a new direction.
+If you feel like your career or business isn’t giving you the fulfillment and excitement you crave, it may be time to re-think your professional life, get some business coaching or talk to a career counsellor to create a new direction.

-If you feel like your marriage is stagnating, maybe it’s time to do some growth work, go on a vacation or get some couples counselling.
+If you feel like your marriage is stagnating, maybe it’s time to do some growth work, invest in some relationship coaching, go on a vacation or get some couples counselling.

 Your life is happening now, so don’t let the pressure to DO IT ALL stand in the way of your happiness and achieving greatness in the areas of your life that are most important to you.
 It all starts with an assessment and a plan.